Health Science Admissions

 - If the applicant is still in high school, an official transcript should be sent now only if SAT/ACT scores are to be used to waive the college placement tests; otherwise, an official transcript should be submitted after graduation.

-- A GED® or adult high school diploma graduate is exempt from sending a high school transcript, but an official copy of GED® scores or official documentation of adult high school graduation must be sent to CCC&TI from the granting institution.
+- A high school equivalency® or adult high school diploma graduate is exempt from sending a high school transcript, but an official copy of high school equivalency scores or official documentation of adult high school graduation must be sent to CCC&TI from the granting institution.

 - Reproduced copies of personal documents are not acceptable.